 Just as The Beauty Shop is housed in a former beauty shop, and The Liquor Store on Broad Avenue is housed in what used to be a liquor store.
 The foodies in your group will appreciate this colorful diner-style restaurant that serves up Latin-infused cuisine and a delicious array of brunch cocktails.

-Another fun happy hour option is South of Beale in Downtown Memphis, which on Fridays offers $2 off drafts, wells, wine and cocktails from 3-6 p.m.
+Another fun option is South of Beale in Downtown Memphis.
 Enjoy cocktails like The Bobcat and The Golden Dawn and nibble on chicken and waffles and tempura turnip fries at this contemporary gastropub in the city’s trendy South Main Arts District.

 What’s a party without dancing?
 Whether you’re in Memphis for a group weekend break, a girls-only getaway, or a combined bachelor-bachelorette party, the city has some of the best dance floors you’ll find anywhere.
 The entrance to Paula & Raiford’s Disco, a two-story nightclub Downtown, is lined with a red carpet, velvet rope, and pink neon.
 The venue features fog machines, disco balls and leather couches, and is covered with balloons, streamers and handprints.
 The dance music is an eclectic mix of old and new, and it’s the ideal spot to bring your friends and your boogie shoes.

-Earnestine & Hazel’s Juke Joint, which has one of the best vintage jukeboxes of soul, blues and rock n’ roll this side of the Mississippi, is another great spot to get down on the dancefloor.
+Earnestine & Hazel’s Juke Joint, which has one of the best vintage jukeboxes of soul, blues and rock n’ roll this side of the Mississippi, is another great spot to get down on the dance floor.
 The bar is said to be one of the most haunted in the country, and employees and regulars say the jukebox sometimes plays of its own accord, and it has great taste.
 The bar also sometimes hosts live bands, and the dance floor can get pretty lively.
-Once you’ve worked off all those calories, treat yourself to one of the bar’s famous Soul Burgers – a favorite late-night treat for Memphis revelers.
+Before you leave, treat yourself to one of the bar’s famous Soul Burgers – a favorite late-night treat for Memphis revelers.

 Book a salt relaxation session at Better Bodies Yoga in East Memphis, which has a salt cave packed with Himalayan pink salt, which is said to improve overall health and wellness, or relax and escape with a session at RelaxH20 Aqua Massage Therapy and Oxygen Bar in Downtown Memphis.